hdoublevassar/F1-Data-Project-HD-27/README.md

 install.packages("openf1r", repos = c('https://coolbutuseless.r-universe.dev', 'https://cloud.r-project.org'))
 ```
 Lastly, ensure that you have either R-studio, VS Code, or a similar editor installed with the proper extentions needed to interact with R

 ### Usage
-1. Download ZIP containing current files.
+1. Download ZIP containing current files
 2. Open in RStudio or IDE of choice
+3. Ensure all dependencies (currently only one R Script) are in the same folder
-3. Run the chunks sequentially to fetch and process F1 data
+4. Run the chunks sequentially to fetch and process F1 data
-4. Customize filters and visualizations based on your analysis needs (Filter commands are completed using the dyplyr package fromt tidyverse)
+5. Customize filters and visualizations based on your analysis needs (Filter commands are completed using the dyplyr package from tidyverse)

 ## Current Focus
 Currently analyzing 2023-2025 Race Sessions with plans to expand into: